• Skip to main content

 • For marinating steaks in minutes rather than hours.

-Start by placing a couple of steaks in the canisters that the FoodSaver comes with.
+Start by placing a couple of steaks in the canisters that the Foodsaver comes with.
 Then pour your marinade over them, vacuum out the air, and the liquid marinade gets pulled directly into the meat!

 • For re-sealing chip bags.